Olavi Laiho

-Mauno Olavi Laiho (1907 – 2 September 1944) was the last Finn to be executed in Finland.
+Mauno Olavi Laiho (27 October 1907 – 2 September 1944) was the last Finn to be executed in Finland.

 Early life

 Olavi Laiho was born the son of a farmhand in Halikko, Finland.
 He was introduced to communism very early on, and was an active member of the underground Finnish Communist Party.
 He moved to Turku, where he worked as a construction worker.
 Laiho was active in sports.

 Military service

 During the Continuation War, Laiho was conscripted into the Finnish Army as a private.
 Laiho deserted and moved to a clandestine hideaway near Turku, where he worked actively as a spy for the Soviet Union and as an aide for other deserters.

 Capture, trial and execution

 Laiho was caught in early 1944 and sentenced to death by military court for desertion, espionage and high treason.
 He was shot by military police firing squad on 2 September 1944 in Oulu, two days before the armistice.
-Although the Finnish Military Code mandated a death penalty for espionage and treason, it is likely his communist background ultimately influenced his sentence.
+Although the Finnish Military Code mandated a death penalty for espionage and treason, it is likely Laiho's communist background ultimately influenced his sentence.

 Laiho was the last Finn to be executed in Finland, and the last Finn to be executed for a military crime.
 A group of three Soviet infiltrators were shot on the following day for espionage.
-The armistice on 4 September 1944 put a moratorium on any further executions.
+The armistice on 4 September 1944 put in place a moratorium on any further executions.
 In 1945, all death sentences were commuted to life imprisonment.

 The death penalty for military crimes was abolished in Finland in 1972.